sekocha/pypolymlp/docs/calc_fc.md

 Second- and third-order force constants can be calculated using both the command-line interface and the Python API.
 First, structures with random atomic displacements are generated, and the corresponding forces are computed using a given polynomial MLP.
 Using the resulting displacement–force datasets, the second- and third-order force constants are then estimated via a projector-based efficient algorithm combined with linear regression [1].
-The resulting force constants satisfy invariance with respect to index permutations, space group operations, and infinitesimal translations.
+The resulting force constants satisfy invariant with respect to index permutations, space group operations, and infinitesimal translations.

 [1] "Projector-based efficient estimation of force constants",
 A. Seko and A. Togo, Phys.
 Rev. B, **110**, 214302 (2024)